-I recently completed a 360° SEO Audit for a plastic surgery client who suffered from a precipitous drop in traffic last year, particularly around May 2020.
+I recently completed an SEO Audit for an SEO consulting client who suffered from a precipitous drop in traffic last year, particularly around May 2020.
 A look at this site’s Google Search Console revealed that the drop occurred around May 5th, with average daily search impressions being cut in half.

 This coincided with a major Google Core Update on May 4th, 2020.